wipfli/positioned-glyph-font/README.md

 ./compile_raqm.sh
 ```

+You should now have the file `run_raqm.so`.

 Build the parameter space files with:

 ```bash
 python3 build_parameter_space.py
 ```

+You should now have these 3 files:

+- `parameter_space/osm-devanagari-parameter-space.csv`
+- `parameter_space/wikidata-devanagari-parameter-space.csv`
+- `parameter_space/wikipedia-devanagari-parameter-space.csv`

 Analyze and downsample the parameter space files with: